gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 **Export transition densities with RASSI**

-The generate the one-particle densities required to construct the CAP matrix, the RASSI module must be executed with the TRD1 keyword activated.
+To generate the one-particle densities required to construct the CAP matrix, the RASSI module must be executed with the TRD1 keyword activated.
 This keyword saves one-particle transition density matrices between each pair of RASSCF states as well as the one-particle density matrices for each state to a file titled $Jobname.rassi.h5.